byu-oit-appdev/word-of-the-day-alexa-flash-briefing-skill/README.md

-# Word of the Day Alexa Flash Briefing Skill
+# Word of the Day
 An Alexa Flash Briefing skill to learn you a new, interesting word everyday.
 Powered by the Wordnik API.

 # Design